 Monolithic Power Systems Inc. (MPWR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 1, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Monolithic Power Systems Inc. ("Monolithic" or the "Company") (NASDAQ: MPWR ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 2, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Monolithic Power Systems Inc. ("Monolithic" or the "Company") (NASDAQ: MPWR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MONOLITHIC POWER SYSTEMS INC. (MPWR), CLICK HERE BEFORE APRIL 7, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MONOLITHIC POWER SYSTEMS INC. (MPWR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 7, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?